 - 1. Planning permission for the following development will only be granted where it does not conflict with Policies HO1 and HO2 above and does not undermine local objectives to create or maintain sustainable, inclusive and mixed communities: - a) changes of use and / or the erection of buildings to create new Houses in Multiple Occupation (HMOs); - b) extension / alteration of existing HMOs including development that facilitates an increase in the number of occupiers / bedspaces; - c) changes of use and the erection of buildings to create residential accommodation for exclusive occupation by students (e.g. purpose built student accommodation); - d) extension / alteration of purpose built student accommodation resulting in an overall increase in the number of student bed spaces. - 2.
-In assessing the development's impact on local objectives to create or maintain sustainable, inclusive and mixed use communities, regard will be given to the following criteria: - a) the existing proportion of HMOs and / or other Student Households in the area and whether this proportion amounts or will amount to a 'Significant Concentration' (calculated using the methodology shown in Appendix 6); - b) the individual characteristics of the building or site and immediate locality; - any evidence of existing HMO and purpose built accommodation provision within the immediate vicinity of the site that already impacts on local character and amenity; - d) the impact the proposed development would have on the character and amenity of the area or site having particular regard to the criteria set out in Policies DE1 and DE2; - e) whether the proposal would incorporate adequate management arrangements, and an appropriate level of car and cycle parking having regard to the location, scale and nature of the development; - f) whether the proposal would result in the positive re-use of an existing vacant building or site that would have wider regeneration benefits; - g) whether adequate evidence of the need for new purpose built student accommodation of the type proposed has been provided; and - h) whether new purpose built student accommodation is designed in such a way that it can be capable of being re-configured through internal alterations to meet general housing needs in the future.
+In assessing the development's impact on local objectives to create or maintain sustainable, inclusive and mixed use communities, regard will be given to the following criteria: - a) the existing proportion of HMOs and / or other Student Households in the area and whether this proportion amounts or will amount to a 'Significant Concentration' (calculated using the methodology shown in Appendix 6); - b) the individual characteristics of the building or site and immediate locality; - any evidence of existing HMO and purpose built accommodation provision within the immediate vicinity of the site that already impacts on local character and amenity; - d) the impact the proposed development would have on the character and amenity of the area or site having particular regard to the criteria set out in Policies DE1 and DE2: - e) whether the proposal would incorporate adequate management arrangements, and an appropriate level of car and cycle parking having regard to the location, scale and nature of the development; - f) whether the proposal would result in the positive re-use of an existing vacant building or site that would have wider regeneration benefits; - g) whether adequate evidence of the need for new purpose built student accommodation of the type proposed has been provided; and - h) whether new purpose built student accommodation is designed in such a way that it can be capable of being re-configured through internal alterations to meet general housing needs in the future; and - i) whether the proposal in respect of purpose built accommodation includes appropriate room sizes and provides adequate communal space/ facilities, and student drop off/ collection arrangements.